Contact us!

 Aneli Aviles

 Aneli is from Puebla, Mexico.
 She decided to become a teacher thanks to many of her own teachers that made a huge difference in her life -- especially the teachers who taught her to never give up on her goals.
-She is most proud of going back to college19 years after graduating high school.
+She is most proud of going back to college 19 years after graduating high school.
 She says, “College helped me understand more about child development... my classes and professors gave me the tools to become the teacher that I always wanted to be.”

 During her free time, Aneli loves taking long walks in nature with her children.